rxcle/rxindi-support/help.md

 </data>
 ```

-To refer to the `Location` column of the third row, the following XPaths can used:
+To refer to the `Location` column of the third row, the following XPaths can be used:
 ```
 /data/row[3]/c[1]  => "Amsterdam"
 /data/row[@index=3]/c[@index=1]  => "Amsterdam"